GuillaumeLeclerc/number-parsing/README.md

 Feel free to add more formats `./formats.coffee` or add new tests (in the directory `test/`) You can also make suggestion about the main algorithm

+## Roadmap

+- Add a way to disable some formats (for example if you are sure you won't use a specific one)
+- Add a way to add new formats programmatically (if are parsing a non-standard format)